valkey-io/valkey-go/valkeylimiter/README.md

 # valkeylimiter

 This module provides an interface for token bucket rate limiting with precise control over limits and time windows.
-Inspired by GitHub's approach to scaling their API with a sharded, replicated rate limiter in Redis ([github.blog](https://github.blog/engineering/infrastructure/how-we-scaled-github-api-sharded-replicated-rate-limiter-redis/)).
+Inspired by GitHub's approach to scaling their API with a sharded, replicated rate limiter in Valkey ([github.blog](https://github.blog/engineering/infrastructure/how-we-scaled-github-api-sharded-replicated-rate-limiter-redis/)).

 ## Features

 - **Token Bucket Algorithm**: Implements a token bucket algorithm to control the number of actions (e.g., API requests) a user can perform within a specified time window.
 - **Customizable Limits**: Allows configuration of request limits and time windows to suit various application requirements.
-- **Distributed Rate Limiting**: Leverages Redis to maintain rate limit counters, ensuring consistency across distributed environments.
+- **Distributed Rate Limiting**: Leverages Valkey to maintain rate limit counters, ensuring consistency across distributed environments.
 - **Reset Information**: Provides `ResetAtMs` timestamps to inform clients when they can retry requests.

 ## Installation